asw1982/MTbPrediction/README.md

 The code below is used for running the web server application.
 - **"gatnn_app.py"**

-The picture displays what the web application looks like.
+The picture displays how the web application looks like.
 The web app can be accessed in this link: https://nscl-mtb-predictor.onrender.com
 ![web_app](https://github.com/asw1982/MTbPrediction/assets/99703772/f480e2fc-c599-4924-8bf6-3db140a29aa5)